Honda Fit (second generation): Facelift and Return to Thai Production

+A review later that year praised the 1.5 V variant's blend of performance and features, noting its price was justified by its overall refinement.
+The 1.5 V was priced at ₱857,000.

+The second-generation Jazz remained on sale in the Philippines until its successor was introduced in July 2014.

 Indonesia

 The second-generation Jazz was launched on 27 June 2008, sold in S and RS variants.
 In 2008, the total sales of Honda Jazz in Indonesia was 24,969 units, ranked 5th in total for the best-selling passenger car in Indonesia.
 In 2009, sales fell to 15,713 as economic activities slowed down but sales ranking improved to the fourth best-selling passenger car of the country.
 As of the end of November 2010, sales of Jazz totaled 20,581 unit for the year.
 As of June 2014, totaled 228,500 units Honda Jazz were sold since early 2004, making it the segment leader.
-In mid-2011, the Jazz underwent a minor change including the redesigned front grille, the new front/rear bumper, and LED tail lights.
-In early 2013, the Jazz went through minor changes, including a new headlight and tail light accents, added an upper spoiler as standard, new wheels, a new audio system, and the 'RS' badge on the grille.
+On 19 May 2011, the Jazz underwent a facelift including the redesigned front grille, the new front/rear bumper, and LED tail lights.
+On 22 January 2013, the Jazz went through minor changes, including a new headlight and tail light accents, added an upper spoiler as standard, new wheels, a new audio system, and the 'RS' badge on the grille.
 The S trim received the chrome grille.

 India

-Launched as Jazz in India in June 2009 with 26 percent import content.
+The Fit was launched as the Jazz in India in June 2009 with 26 percent import content.
 It was manufactured by Honda Cars India Limited at its factory in Greater Noida.
 In India, the car is powered by 1.2-litre i-VTEC engine, as the government imposes higher tax for vehicles with petrol engines larger than 1,200 cc.
-Honda Cars India postpones the introduction of the third generation Jazz up to 2015, citing production limitations.
+Honda Cars India postponed the introduction of the third generation Jazz up to 2015, citing production limitations.